Mapping Barnstable Harbor from the Bottom Up

-Friends of Barnstable Harbor invites you to join us in safeguarding our beautiful, bountiful and time-honored Barnstable Harbor
+Friends of Barnstable Harbor’s habitat mapping will help us in safeguarding our beautiful, bountiful and time-honored Barnstable Harbor

-Here are the Interim Reports for the Benthic Habitat Mapping Project:
+Here is the Final Report for the Benthic Habitat Mapping Project:

 Scientific-based data is one of the best tools we can use to provide this protection for generations to come